jfro/butteredurls/README.md

 Homepage: <http://lessnmore.net>
 Source/Fork: <http://github.com/alanhogan/lessmore>

-Lessn More is a personal URL shortener.
+Lessn More is a free, open-source personal URL shortener.

 ### Features

 *	The ability to use custom short URLs (slugs), unlike Lessn
 *	A bookmarklet that even supports custom short URLs
-*	An API that supports the same commands as the web interface
+*	An [API][] that supports the same commands as the web interface
 *	Different auto-shorten modes (optional mixed case),
 *	The ability to avoid lookalike characters, and
 *	An optional "banned word list" to prevent auto-generating offensive URLs.